 We provide a complete virtual environment to run and use FoxMask.
-The main advantages of this installation is that you can rapidly get FoxMask running on any platform.
+The main advantages of this installation is that you can rapidly get FoxMask running on any platform. .
 However, there are important drawbacks to consider:

-- Poor performances compared to standalone installation - A bit heavy to manage (Vagrant + VirtualBox + share usb)
+- · Poor performances compared to standalone installation - A bit heavy to manage (Vagrant + VirtualBox + share usb)

 Despite theses drawbacks, we consider that using our FoxMask box can be very useful for first time users wanting to test the software, or for development purposes.
+We do not recommend this installation for production.